NVIDIA/aistore/docs/_posts/2025-10-06-get-batch-sequential.md

 Ordering is strict: ask for data items named `A, B, C` - and the resulting batch will contain `A`, then `B`, then `C`.

-> Items A, B, C, etc. can reference plain objects or shards, stored locally or in remote cloud buckets.
+> Items A, B, C, etc. can reference plain objects or sharded files, stored locally or in remote cloud buckets.

 Two delivery modes are available.
 The **streaming** path starts sending as the resulting payload is assembled.
 The **multipart** path returns two parts: a small JSON header (`apc.MossOut`) with per-item status and sizes, followed by the archive payload.